 EU cooperation with Central Asian states is mainly bilateral in nature.
 Sovereignty being the principle around which Central Asian politics evolves, regional projects, where they exist, tend to lack substantial institutional content or effective enforcement mechanisms (Allison 2008).
 There is also a long-standing tension in EU policy towards central Asia between a regional perspective and focus on individual countries (International Crisis Group 2006).
 Under the Technical Assistance to the Commonwealth of Independent States (TACIS) programme, this was visible in the form of the three-track approach introduced in the 2002-2006 Regional Strategy Paper.
-Track 1 projects focused on regional cooperation in transport, energy networks and environmental projection, whereas Track 2 projects sought to provide a "regional support program... implemented via tailored national activities" (CEC 2002: 25).
-According to International Crisis Group (2006: 11), "most TACIS projects in Central Asia are said to be projects with a national orientation under a regional strategy rather than, as desired, regional projects with national implementation".
+Track 1 projects focused on regional cooperation in transport, energy networks and environmental projection, whereas Track 2 projects sought to provide a "regional support program... implemented via tailored national activities".
+According to International Crisis Group (2006), "most TACIS projects in Central Asia are said to be projects with a national orientation under a regional strategy rather than, as desired, regional projects with national implementation".

-The increasing importance of Central Asia to the EU was reflected in the Council's adoption of the first Central Asia Strategy in 2007.
+The increasing importance of Central Asia to the EU was reflected in the Council's adoption of the first Central Asia Strategy in 2007 (The EU and Central Asia - Strategy for a New Partnership, Council of the European Union 2007b).
 The strategy aims for "a balanced bilateral and regional approach".
-However, "bilateral cooperation will be of special importance" (Council of the European Union 2007b: 11).
-According to the strategy, a regional approach is particularly suitable for tackling common challenges such as organised crime, trafficking, terrorism, non-proliferation issues, intercultural dialogue, energy, environmental pollution, water management, and migration, as well as border management and transport infrastructure.
-Cooperation with regional organisations in Central Asia is discussed in very general terms: "The EU is prepared to enter into an open and constructive dialogue with regional organizations in Central Asia and to establish regular ad hoc contacts i.a. with EURASEC, the Shanghai Cooperation Organization (SCO), CICA, CSTO, CAREC and CARICC" (Council of the European Union 2007b: 11), The strategy joint progress report by the Council and the Commission of June 2008 notes that the EU "pursued an open and constructive dialogue with regional organisations in Central Asia", without further specification (CEC 2008h: 4).
+However, "bilateral cooperation will be of special importance".
+According to the strategy, a regional approach is particularly suitable for tackling common challenges such as organised crime, trafficking, terrorism, non-proliferation issues, inter-cultural dialogue, energy, environmental pollution, water management, and migration, as well as border management and transport infrastructure.
+Cooperation with regional organisations in Central Asia is discussed in very general terms: "The EU is prepared to enter into an open and constructive dialogue with regional organizations in Central Asia and to establish regular ad hoc contacts i.a. with EURASEC, the Shanghai Cooperation Organization (SCO), CICA, CSTO, CAREC and CARICC."
+The strategy joint progress report by the Council and the Commission of June 2008 (CEC 2008h) notes that the EU "pursued an open and constructive dialogue with regional organisations in Central Asia", without further specification.

-Development cooperation with Central Asia has been upgraded over the last decade, with financial assistance significantly increased under the 2007-2013 Regional Strategy, totalling €750 million
+Development cooperation with Central Asia has been upgraded over the last decade, with financial assistance significantly increased under the 2007-2013 Regional Strategy, totalling €750 million (CEC 2007b).

-(CEC 2007b).
 30 percent of these resources are allocated to facilitating closer inter-state cooperation, both within Central Asia and between Central Asia, the South Caucasus and the EU.
-"Promotion of Central Asian regional cooperation and good neighbourly relations" is priority area 1 of the Strategy, and includes objectives related to network and market integration; environment; border and migration management, the fight against organised crime and customs; and so-called people-to-people activities.
-Nevertheless, bilateral cooperation remains the priority, and the strategy as a whole remains relatively underfunded, indeed "the Cinderella of the Union's Eastern policies" (Melvin & Boonstra 2008: 9).
+"Promotion of Central Asian regional cooperation and good neighbourly relations" is priority area 1 of the Strategy, and includes objectives related to network and market integration; environment;

+border and migration management, the fight against organised crime and customs; and so-called people-to-people activities.
+Nevertheless, bilateral cooperation remains the priority, and the strategy as a whole remains relatively underfunded, indeed "the Cinderella of the Union's Eastern policies" (Melvin and Boonstra 2008).